Enter the total cost and the salvage value into the calculator to determine the depreciable cost.

 What is a depreciable cost?

-A depreciable cost is a measure of the total cost or price that an item or asset has lost due to depreciation.
+A depreciable cost measures the total cost or price that an item or asset has lost due to depreciation.
 This depreciable cost is important for determining depreciation %, as well as tax write-offs for the loss in value.

 Example Problem